Sheep-y/Attack-Improvement-Mod/README.md

 > Setting: `AggressiveMultiTargetAssignment`  (true/false, default true)
 >
 > When you select a new target with the Multi-Target skill, all enabled weapons will be reassigned.
-> Each weapon will prefer to hit the target with highest hit chance, and
+> Each weapon will reset to the target with highest hit chance, or the earlier target when hit chances are the same
+> (A before B, B before C).

 **Terrain Dots**